BIBSYSDEV/nva-publication-channels-java/README.md

 ## Cached data

-Sometimes, you may wish to resolve many resources (semi-) simultaneously, which DBH will not like.
+Sometimes, you may wish to resolve many resources (semi-) simultaneously, which may degrade upstream response times.
 In these cases, follow these steps:

 1. Upload the data set (csv format, see model `.../channelregistrycache/db/model/ChannelRegistryCacheDao.java`) to the s3 bucket _channel-register-cache-{accountIt}_
 2. Trigger `LoadCacheHandler`
 3. Configure the `ApplicationConfigurationProfile` with the following profile:

 ```json
 {